-MEMBERS FAMILY AND GUESTS.
-We apologise that we welcome resident guests for meals each day and look forward to reintroducing this as soon as possible.
-Where it is a special occasion lunch or afternoon tea can be arranged for guests . book this at reception a few days in advance as a special area will need to be set up for Hopefully before long you. we will be back to unrestricted quest meals once again. look forward to that time.
+FAMILY MEMBERS AND GUESTS.
+We apologise that we cannot welcome guests for meals each day and look forward to reintroducing soon as possible.
+Where it is a special occasion lunch or afternoon tea can be arranged for guests. book this at reception a few days in advance as a special area will need to be set up for Hopefully before long we will be back to unrestricted quest meals once again. look forward to that time.

-For our residents we still have in place Special Morning Tea on Tuesdays and Sunday Devonshire afternoon tea.
-Tea and coffee making facilities and biscuits are on hand in the kitchenettes for resident use.
+For our residents we still have in place Special Morning Tea and Sunday Devonshire after-Tea and coffee noon tea. making facilities and biscuits are on hand in the kitchenettes for resident use.